 It wasn’t until the 21st century before science chimed in with a viable explanation.

 Professor Jack Pettigrew’s Studies

-Jack Pettigrew is Emeritus Professor of Physiology and Director of the Vision, Touch and Hearing Research Centre at the University of Queensland.
-While he was studying a nocturnal bird, he had an experience with the Min Min light.
-During his first encounter, he initially assumed it was the planet Venus.
-However, he observed that the light approached the horizon but never set below it, like a normal planet would as the earth rotated.
+Jack Pettigrew (1943-2019) was Emeritus Professor of Physiology and Director of the Vision, Touch and Hearing Research Centre at the University of Queensland.
+While he was studying a nocturnal bird, he had an experience with the ghost lights.
+During his first encounter, Pettigrew initially assumed it was the planet, Venus.
+However, the professor observed that the light approached the horizon but never set below it like a planet would as the earth rotated.

-Professor Pettigrew hypothesized that the Min Min lights are a type of mirage, or a Fata Morgana.
-A temperature inversion causes these types of mirages, in which a layer of warm air traps a layer of dense cold air underneath it.
-When light passes through the two layers, refraction occurs.
-In other words, the light bends.
-Since it is optically difficult for humans to identify bent light, it is easy for someone to believe that the light originates from where it appears to be.
-In a Fata Morgana, the image appears to be floating above the horizon or close in front of them, and this can be quite frightening for many people.
+Professor Pettigrew hypothesized that the Min Min lights are a type of mirage — a Fata Morgana.
+This optical illusion sometimes occurs when a warm layer of air traps a layer of dense cold air underneath it.
+Then when light passes through the two layers, the light bends or refracts.
+Since it is optically tricky for humans to identify bent light, it’s easy for someone to believe that the image they see is a ghost or spirit orb.
+In a Fata Morgana, the image floats above the horizon or directly in front of the observer.
+This phenomenon is what causes the phantom ship encounter, which can be frightening for many people.